hrgui/hrgui.github.io/src/content/posts/2025/02/events-and-nanostores.md

 }
 ```

-However, in this particular case, we need a reference to `$counter` to mainpulate `$counter`, while in the events and nanostores example, we can just simply do `window.dispatchEvent('CounterRequest')` and add a listener for `CounterResponse` to get or manipulate the counter value.
+However, in this particular case, we need a reference to `$counter` to mainpulate `$counter`, while in the events and nanostores example, we can just simply do `window.dispatchEvent(new CustomEvent('CounterRequest'))` and add a listener for `CounterResponse` to get or manipulate the counter value.
 At that point, it really is your choice.